Original-Research: Borussia Dortmund GmbH & Co KGaA (von NuWays AG): BUY

 Analyst: Philipp Sennewald

-While FIFA did not yet release official details on the prize money and corresponding distribution, several media outlets like Italian "Gazzetta dello Sport" indicated that total price money will be around EUR 2.5bn, which would imply an average payment of EUR 78m per participant.
-However, since we have no official figures yet, we do not include a possible financial impact of the CWC qualification in our model.
+Sponsorship upside.
+While TV marketing or transfer sales are subject to a certain volatility based on sporting success and talent development, sales in the sponsoring segment are seen to deliver stable growth going forward.
+Both, the expiry of the Evonik and 1&1 contracts next year as well as the CWC and the associated new sponsorship opportunities in the US are seen to provide upside in the coming years, in our view.

-Yet, in addition to the direct revenue boost, the format looks set to increase the club's general visibility outside of Germany and especially in the important US market, where BVB recently opened its first permanent office in North America.
-Hence, this should provide upside potential for the club's merchandise and sponsoring revenues.
-Moreover, BVB and Bayern Munich participating in the CWC should also improve the negotiation power of the German Football League (DFL) regarding the foreign Media distribution rights of the Bundesliga, which would ultimately benefit BVB's TV Marketing revenues.
+Besides that, BVB reached the quarterfinals of the UCL after beating Eindhoven last week.
+As this resulted in EUR 10.6m additional premium payments, BVB consequently lifted its net profit guidance range by EUR 10m, which we continue to consider as conservative, given the strong H1.
+BVB will now face Atletico Madrid in the quarterfinals.
+While we rate this as a 50/50 fixture, we conservatively do not model the EUR 12.5m in premiums BVB would receive if advancing to the semifinals.

-Against this backdrop as well as the strong operating performance in H1, we reiterate BUY with an unchanged PT of EUR 5.50 based on DCF.
+BVB shares continue to trade on attractive levels of 0.9x EV/Sales, significantly below the peer average of 3.9x.
+The stock hence remains a BUY with an unchanged PT of EUR 5.50 based on DCF.

 You can download the research here: